bpachter/benjaminpachter.com/algos.md

 Hey there!
 Thanks for your patience as I build out this page and make it better with integrated Jupyter Notebooks.

-Let's dive into some basic trading algorithms and blockchain technologies!
+Let's dive into some basic trading algorithms and blockchain technologies, as well as more complex equity momentum simulation!

 ## Implementing a Simple Trading Strategy using C++